SumianVoice/TransVoice-Wiki/wiki/pages/communities/index.md

 ---

 # List of Voice Communities
 This is of course not exhaustive!
-Help us fill this out, contact sumianvoice (gmail).
+Help us fill this out and add more information about the servers; contact sumianvoice (gmail).
 Be sure to add a description of what they do, don't send private servers or servers that don't want to be publicly listed.
 It is best to ask permission first.

 <details open markdown="block">
   <summary>